 This includes a 50-80 hours of internship experience where Senior students receive mentorship from a local employer in a well-matched internship.
 We’re looking for partnerships with employers who would be interested in including our students who have a broad range of interests and skills.

-Each Senior student has a foundation of experience and knowledge in the following: help desk, troubleshooting, programming, customer service, CISCO IT Essentials Certification and a focused area of interest in the IT field.
+Each Senior student has a foundation of experience and knowledge in the following: help desk, troubleshooting, programming, customer service, CISCO IT Essentials Certification, Google IT Support Services Certification and a focused area of interest in the IT field.
 Our students look forward to having their interests and skills in technology inform and contribute to your projects and operations.

 As a mentor, you would be providing one-on-one professional skills development, issuing tasks, and showing the ins & outs of your industry.
 You’ll facilitate or advise on intern projects and work with your intern to create meaningful tasks that are mutually beneficial.
 Interns become a “part of the team” – attending meetings, completing everyday tasks or contributing to a larger project or research.
 Each intern comes to the experience with an individualized focus and enthusiasm for the opportunity to work in an industry aligned with their interests as well.

 - CAREER AWARENESS- Be able to describe their internship company/business, their departments, professional roles, daily operations and company goals.

 - INDUSTRY SPECIFIC GOAL- Experience, observe and participate in any part of the operations, projects or assignments required to perform in this industry.